-West Chester University of Pennsylvania School of Music offers undergraduate degrees in:
+Wells School of Music at West Chester University of Pennsylvania offers undergraduate degrees in:

-West Chester University of Pennsylvania School of Music offers master degrees in:
+Wells School of Music at West Chester University of Pennsylvania offers master degrees in:

-The faculty of the School of Music believes that listening to live music is essential to training good musicians.
-Therefore, as a part of your degree program, all SOM students who enter the program as a freshman are required to complete 6 semesters of recital attendance.
+The faculty of the Wells School of Music believes that listening to live music is essential to training good musicians.
+Therefore, as a part of your degree program, all SOM students who enter the program as a first-year student are required to complete 6 semesters of recital attendance.

 Students are expected to attend concerts and be exposed to a variety of styles and genres of music.
 For 6 semesters, students must earn credit for attendance at 8 concerts – 2 faculty or guest recitals, 2 ensemble recitals, 2 student recitals (honors recitals, senior recitals, graduate recitals), and 2 of your choice.

 Transfer students will complete the specified number of semesters of recital attendance as indicated below.
 At least 3 semesters of recital attendance should be completed prior to earning 60 credit hours to ensure that the recital attendance requirements are met in time for graduation.

 To complete one semester of recital attendance, students are required to attend 8 recitals distributed as follows:

 Students should use the official SOM semester calendar of events to determine the recitals that can be used to satisfy this requirement.
 No Recital Attendance credit is earned by a student who performs in a recital.

 Performance opportunities may be available outside of regularly scheduled concerts and recitals.
 Students may also elect to participate in Afternoon Recitals (Tuesdays at Noon and Thursdays at 3:00pm), Madeleine Wing Adler Concert Series (First Thursday of every month at Noon), Senior Recitals or Honors Recitals.
 For more information about these performance opportunities, see your private lesson instructor.